create3000/x_ite/docs/_posts/what's-new.md

 See also: [MovieTexture supported file formats](/x_ite/components/texturing/movietexture/#supported-file-formats).

+### Notable Changes

+* This series drops support for WebGL 1, because all known browsers support WebGL 2 now for quite a while.

 ## X_ITE v11.5 Series

 *Leipzig, 6th April 2025:* This series comes improvements in [Sunrize](/sunrize/).